Jordana Cutler: During the Gaza war

-According to The Intercept, Cutler has in this position sought to suppress content in support of Palestine or contrary to Israeli interests, invoking Meta's 'Dangerous Organizations and Individuals' policy—which prevents Facebook and Instagram users from discussing any of thousands of undisclosed blacklisted entities—to flag posts for removal.
+According to The Intercept, Cutler has in this position sought to suppress content perceived to be in support of Palestine or contrary to Israeli interests, invoking Meta's 'Dangerous Organizations and Individuals' policy—which prevents Facebook and Instagram users from discussing any of thousands of undisclosed blacklisted entities—to flag posts for removal.
 Among these were posts by Students for Justice in Palestine, a group involved with the Gaza war protests on college campuses.

-According to Drop Site News, Israel is "the biggest originator of takedown requests globally," and, since October 7, 2023, Meta has complied with 94% of the content takedown requests it has issued—which the news site says "can be called the largest mass censorship operation in modern history."
-Drop Site News reports that, as late as March 2025, Cutler "actively instructed employees of the company to search for and review content mentioning Ghassan Kanafani."
-A member of Students for Justice in Palestine at Columbia University noted that Meta removed several Instagram posts quoting Kanafani before permanently banning the account in August 2024.
+Drop Site News reports that, as late as March 2025, Cutler "actively instructed employees of the company to search for and review content mentioning Ghassan Kanafani" under Meta's "Glorification, Support or Representation" policy of individuals or organizations "that proclaim a violent mission or are engaged in violence to have a presence on our platforms."

 Ministry of Strategic Affairs

-In January 2023, Ron Dermer, Israeli Minister of Strategic Affairs, reportedly expressed intent to appoint Cutler for Director General of the Ministry of Strategic Affairs, which is involved with political messaging to shift public opinion and which surveils and undermines protest activity abroad.
-As of May 2025, Cutler had not assumed the role.
+In January 2023, Ron Dermer, Israeli Minister of Strategic Affairs, reportedly expressed intent to appoint Cutler for Director General of the Ministry of Strategic Affairs.